I’m going to tell you what no one wants to hear about protecting your catalytic converter from theft.

 So yes, go for the safe, well lit area over the dark quiet alley.

-If you park your car in your driveway, install some motion sensor lights (they’re cheap nowadays) and a car alarm with a tilt-sensor and vibration detection.
+If you park your car in your driveway, install some motion sensor lights (they’re cheap nowadays) and try a car alarm with a tilt-sensor and vibration detection.

 This stuff is much cheaper than than the cost of a catalytic converter.
+It will help give you a heads up if someone is poking around around your vehicle.

 The best bet: if you have a garage, clean out all of that old sports equipment and park your car in there instead!